Peckmore/Journey/README.md

 ## Tree Layout

 When creating a tree diagram there are challenges around how to arrange nodes in a performant manner that is both visually pleasing, and without any node collisions or overlaps.
-Thankfully, this is a field that has been well studied with numerous algorithms [^tree-drawing-algorithms] having been created for drawing tree diagrams.
+Thankfully this is a field that has been well studied, with numerous algorithms [^tree-drawing-algorithms] having been created for drawing tree diagrams.

 For this project we will be working with a _layered_ tree, whereby all nodes of the same depth are visually drawn on the same horizontal line.
 This is a common way of drawing trees, often referred to as _tidy trees_, and Wetherell and Shannon [^tidy-drawings] presented the first O(n) algorithm to draw them in 1979, along with formalising three aesthetic rules for tree layout.
 Reingold and Tilford [^tidier-drawings] then continued this work, and in 1981 improved the algorithm and added a fourth aesthetic rule.